ON00dev/Smali.Smali/README.md

 1. **Extract APK Files**: Unzip your APK and delve into its inner secrets.
 2. **Decompile DEX to Smali**: Break down those `.dex` files into readable Smali code.

-## Run the Repo. ✨
+## Getting Started ✨

 - Clone the repository: `git clone https://github.com/ON00dev/Smali.Smali.git`.
 - Go to the directory: `cd Samli.Smali`.
 - Install the required packages: `pip install -r requirements.txt`.
-- Make sure you have the `unzip` tool installed.
 - Run the script: `python3 SmaliSmali.py`.
-- Follow the interactive prompts to guide your transformation journey.
+- Follow the interactive prompts to guide your journey.

 ## Get the Results.

 Your APK will be unzipped.
 Smali code will be extracted and optionally saved.

+## Requirements

+- python3
+- unzip
+- java

 ## Example Smali Code 📝